Sage-Bionetworks/Agora/README.md

 ### 2 - Create database

 You will need to create a MongoDB database and name it `agora`.
-Use `genes` for the collection name.

 - [Using the MongoDB Shell](https://www.mongodb.com/basics/create-database#option-2)
 - [Using MongoDB Compass](https://www.mongodb.com/basics/create-database#option-3)